pinskylab/biscay_range_shifts/README.md

-Figures refer to those plots regarding the effort Output incudes those plots obtained with the model
+Figures refer to those plots regarding the effort whereas output incudes those plots obtained with the model